SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-how-to-run-Python-scripts-on-the-cluster.md

 (Note: For more info about [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), see this guide from which this section was adapted.)

-## 2. Creating a submission script
-The submission script lists the shell commands to be run from the cluster.
-To run Python code, the submission script can be as simple as:

-    #!/bin/bash
-    #
-    python test.py

-Let's say this script is saved as __submit.sh__.
-You can send it to the cluster with the command:  sbatch submit.sh . __Note__: If your script uses packages from a virtual environment (see above), make sure to first activate it before calling sbatch.

-## 3. Running multiple copies of a script
+## Running multiple copies of a script

 In general, you may want to run multiple copies of a script in parallel, using different parameter sets.
 The following submission script accepts two command line parameters and passes them to Python.

 __submit.sh__